MaRcR11/sorter/readme.md

 ## How it works
 Most ordinary sorting algorithms added up in web to display a visualisation how sorting algorithms work.
 ## Note
-Not finished, still in process
+Not finished, still in process.